aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 connections to your VM.
 By default, DSP rejects SSH connections that are not made through the SSH access gateway.

-**Note**: In the future, we will switch to `ProxyJump your.email@example.com@dsp.aida.scilifelab.se` to ensure that users will only be able to connect to their own secure environments.

 ServerAliveInterval makes it easier to maintain a connection, and to detect when it has gone stale.